danx123/macan-archiver/README.md

-# 🐅 Macan Archiver v2.3.0
+# 🐅 Macan Archiver v3.0.0

-Macan Archiver is a premium file archiver application based on PySide6 (Qt for Python) with a modern interface (dark theme).
+Macan Archiver is a premium file archiver application based on PySide6 (Qt for Python) with a modern interface (dark & light theme).
 It supports various popular archive formats with full features: drag & drop, context menus, integrity testing, and direct file management from the GUI.

 ---